Energy in Australia: Employment in renewable energy activities

 In 2015–16, annual direct full-time equivalent employment in renewable energy in Australia was estimated at 11,150.
 Employment in renewables peaked in 2011–12, probably due to the employment of construction workers to build renewable energy facilities.
 However, it decreased by 36 percent in 2014–15, and by a further 16 percent in 2015–16.
 The decline is attributed to a decrease in the number of roof-top solar photovoltaic systems being installed on houses.
 Once construction of renewable energy facilities is completed, and only ongoing maintenance is required, employment falls quite significantly.

 For most Australian states and territories the major contributor to employment in renewable energy is solar power.
 Employment in roof-top solar photovoltaic systems, including solar hot water systems, comprised half of all employment in renewable energy in 2015–16.
 Employment in large scale solar and wind power is driven primarily by installation activity, rather than ongoing operation and maintenance.

 In Western Australia, 93 percent of all jobs in renewable energy are in solar power.
 The proportion of employment in biomass is significantly greater in Queensland (42 percent), where the sugar industry makes great use of sugar cane to generate electricity for sugar milling and to feed into the grid.
 Most jobs in Tasmania's renewable energy industry are in hydropower (87 percent).

 Jobs in the renewable energy industry are forecast to grow substantially by 2030, driven by growth in electricity demand and new renewable energy capacity.
 Conversely, jobs associated with coal-fired power stations are forecast to decline as those plants age and close.
 Such job losses would disproportionately affect some regional areas, such as the Latrobe Valley in Victoria, Newcastle and the Hunter Valley in New South Wales, Gladstone and Rockhampton in Queensland, and Collie in Western Australia.
 However, it is expected that the number of jobs created in renewable energy will far exceed the number of jobs lost in coal-based generation.

+Public opinion

+The Australian results from the 1st Annual World Environment Review, published on 5 June 2007 revealed that: